youyanggu/covid19_projections/path-to-herd-immunity.md

 ### Infection Assumptions

 - We assume roughly 65 million people in the US (20% of the population) have already been infected by the time the first COVID-19 vaccine is authorized in mid-December 2020 (based on our latest [covid19-projections.com](/) model).
 We assume ~99.9% of these individuals possess immunity as of mid-December 2020.
-- We assume a small proportion (~10%) of the infected population will lose their immunity by the end of 2021.
+- We assume a small proportion (10-15%) of the infected population will lose their immunity by the end of 2021.
 The longer the time from infection, the higher the likelihood of immunity being lost.
+While it's still unclear if prior infection confers long-term immunity, [recent research](https://www.nejm.org/doi/full/10.1056/NEJMoa2034545?s=09) indicates that short-term reinfections are rare.
 - If an individual loses immunity but gets vaccinated, they are counted as "immune via vaccination".
 - We assume that the infection rate will fall as the number of individuals who are inoculated/vaccinated increases.
 - We assume new infections will undergo a steady decrease from mid-December 2020 to March 2021.
 We account for the possibility of another wave of infections in late winter/early spring (March/April) as states relax restrictions from the fall wave.
 This final wave may not happen if vaccine rollout is quicker than expected.